Hofls/useful-info/frontend/human-computer/user-experience.md

 * Simple installation process (minimum user involvement)
 * Instant Sign Up / Log In - via OAUTH, using social network account
 * Infinite-scroll - provides seamless experience when looking at endless content
-* Try to predict user actions and make them easier - e.g. "copy" button in an article with code blocks
+* Try to predict user actions and make them easier
+  * "Copy" button in an article with code blocks
+  * If user pressed a button and a new field appeared - automatically focus it
 * Use information visualization (charts/graphs/..) instead of showing a lot of numbers
 * Most used/popular elements should come first (ease of access)
 * Good setting up experience: